sbegaudeau/sbegaudeau.github.com/_posts/2022-05-24-build-a-graphql-app-with-real-time-capabilities.markdown

 }
 ```

-We want new users which are subscribing to our service to see all existing events and new ones instead of only received newly created events.
+We want new users which are subscribing to our service to see all existing events and new ones instead of only receiving newly created events.
 For that, we are using `Flux#concat(...)` to return all the previously created events and new ones which will be emitted later thanks to the sink.
-This will simplify the use of our API in the frontend by ensuring that users won't be required to both use the query and the subscription if they want to start displaying an initial state for the end users.
+This will simplify the use of our API in the frontend by ensuring that users won't be required to both use the query and the subscription if they want to start displaying an initial state for the end-users.
 If required, we could even make this behavior optional.

 #### Test the API using GraphQL Playground

 We can now launch our server and start playing with its GraphQL API.
-For that, you can try using [GraphQL Playground](https://github.com/graphql/graphql-playground), an IDE to help create GraphQL queries, mutations and subscriptions.
+For that, you can try using [GraphQL Playground](https://github.com/graphql/graphql-playground), an IDE to help create GraphQL queries, mutations, and subscriptions.
 To use it properly, we need to tell GraphQL Playground the URLs of both the HTTP endpoint used for queries and mutations and the WebSocket endpoint for our subscriptions.

 We can use a [GraphQL Config](https://www.graphql-config.com/docs/user/user-introduction) file to provide this information for the GraphQL Playground client.
-You just need to create a `.graphqlconfig` file with the configuration of server.
+You just need to create a `.graphqlconfig` file with the configuration of the server.
 Since we will just rely on the default endpoints provided by Netflix DGS, the configuration will look like this:

 ```